Software Design

 Overview

-I designed a scalable system of analytics widgets to help businesses understand guest behavior, campaign performance, and retention trends.
-The goal was to create a modular, consistent, and visually clear framework that works across multiple widget sizes and dashboard layouts, empowering users to make data-driven decisions at a glance.
+A scalable system of analytics widgets built to help businesses understand guest behavior, campaign performance, and retention trends.
+The goal was a modular, consistent, and visually clear framework that works across multiple widget sizes and dashboard layouts, empowering users to make data-driven decisions at a glance.

-As the sole designer, I partnered directly with developers, the data engineering team, and business stakeholders.
-Throughout the process, I incorporated feedback from users, as well as strategic input from the CEO and board, ensuring the system met both operational and executive needs.
+Working as the sole designer, the process involved close collaboration with developers, the data engineering team, and business stakeholders — incorporating user feedback alongside strategic input from the CEO and board to ensure the system met both operational and executive needs.

 Key Features